DizNicolasAmor/interviews-practice/HTML.md

   30. How can the performance of an HTML5 web page be measured?
   31. How can HTML5 web pages be optimized?
   32. Explain the concept of "shadow DOM" in the context of web components.
-  33. How does shadow DOM encapsulation work
+  33. How does shadow DOM encapsulation work?

 <a name="basics"/>